RavenMCP Docs

 Where does the knowledge come from?

-73 principles curated from Nielsen Norman Group, Laws of UX, Gestalt psychology, WCAG 2.1, established typography and color theory, mobile UX excellence (touch targets, nav consistency, overflow prevention, font sizing), responsive layout best practices, and component architecture (shared chrome, style encapsulation, design token contracts).
-13 UI patterns based on conversion research and A/B test evidence.
+129 principles curated from Nielsen Norman Group, Laws of UX, Gestalt psychology, WCAG 2.2, typography and color theory, mobile UX (touch targets, nav consistency, font sizing), responsive layout, component architecture, UX writing (Mailchimp, GOV.UK), research fundamentals, service design (Stickdorn, Shostack, Carlzon's moments of truth, GOV.UK Service Standard), and brand systems (Pentagram, Brand New, public brand guidelines from Stripe, Airbnb, Linear, Vercel).
+22 patterns based on conversion research, service-design practice, and copy-design evidence.
 Design tokens extracted from public-facing design systems.
+Metrics frameworks from Google, Amplitude, Dave McClure, and Intercom.